KHaOUla014/heart-failure-prediction-groupe21/README.md

 ### ⚙️ DevOps & CI/CD
 - Creating a **GitHub repository** with a professional branching strategy
-- Writing a **GitHub Actions** workflow for automated CI/CD
+- Writing a **GitHub Actions** workflow (updated to `actions/checkout@v4`)
 - Containerising the app with **Docker**

 ### 📋 Project Management
-- Organising and tracking tasks with **Jira** (To Do → In Progress → Review → Done)
+- Organising tasks with **Jira** (To Do → In Progress → Review → Done)
-- Distributing responsibilities across team members
-- Collaborating on a shared GitHub repository with branches and pull requests
+- Distributing responsibilities and collaborating on a shared GitHub repo

 ### 🤝 Prompt Engineering
 - Using AI assistants as coding and reasoning partners
-- Writing specific, context-rich prompts to get high-quality outputs
+- Writing specific, context-rich prompts with actual data for better results
-- Understanding that vague prompts produce generic results

 ---

 ## 🚧 Challenges & Problems Encountered

-This section honestly documents the real difficulties the team faced — and how we solved them.

 ### 📋 1.
 Task Management & Coordination
-At the start of the week, dividing work among 5 people on a single codebase was harder than expected.
-Two team members worked on the same file simultaneously and created conflicting versions. **Solution:** We adopted a strict GitHub branching strategy (one branch per feature/task) and used Jira to assign ownership clearly — no two people working on the same file at the same time.
+Two team members worked on the same file simultaneously and created conflicting versions. **Solution:** Strict GitHub branching (one branch per feature) and Jira task ownership — no two people on the same file.

 ### 💡 2.
 Changing Ideas Mid-Way
-The team initially planned to use a Flask interface, but midway through decided to switch to Streamlit for faster development.
-This required rewriting the entire `app.py` from scratch. **Lesson:** Deciding on the tech stack early and sticking to it saves significant time.
+The team initially planned to use Flask, then switched to Streamlit.
+This required rewriting `app.py` from scratch. **Lesson:** Decide on the tech stack early.

 ### 🐛 3.
-Debugging & Silent Errors
+SHAP Shape Bug
-The most time-consuming bug was related to SHAP output shapes.
-The `shap_values` array returned different shapes depending on the model type and SHAP version — causing the waterfall plot to crash silently for some models.
-The fix required adding a shape check:
+The `shap_values` array returned different shapes depending on model type and SHAP version, crashing the waterfall plot silently. **Fix:**
 ```python
 if len(shap_values_obj.shape) == 3:
     shap.plots.waterfall(shap_values_obj[0, :, 1], show=False)